SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 > When installing a legacy DataMiner Application Package the agent will restart.
 The other 2 options do not restart the agent.

 > **Note**
-> Usage of the Skyline.DataMiner.CICD.Tools.PackageCreation tool or downloading from the catalog will not result in Legacy packages.
+> Usage of the Skyline.DataMiner.CICD.Tools.Packager tool or downloading from the catalog will not result in Legacy packages.
 > Legacy packages come from deprecated Package Creation software or manual creation.